Lab: Observed behaviour over 82 cycles in London

 It isn’t the type of place.

 Two pubs that look identical can behave differently.
+Even within the same chain.
 Wetherspoons is the cleanest example.
 Sometimes it triggers, often it doesn’t.
 Meanwhile other pubs, no more “restaurant-like” than that, clear almost every time.

-A small number of venues never developed a pattern.
-Not many, but enough to notice, and repetition didn’t change them.
+A small number of venues never developed a reliable pattern.
+Not many, but enough to notice, and repetition didn’t make them more consistent.

 The timeline